supa-hub/chess_game/README.md

 code version: C++17. <br />
 compiler: gcc 12.2.0. <br /> <br />

-NOTE: because the code uses the windows.h header, it is not compatible with Macos or Linux.
+NOTE: because the code uses the windows.h header, it is not compatible with Macos or Linux. <br />

+## benchmark
+fps: 3000 - 5500  (depends on how many objects are drawn on screen) <br />
+cpu load: 11% - 12% <br />

+NOTE: currently there is no fps cap, so the program will use one cpu core at 100%.
+In future updates there will be a fps cap added.